Melanie Santos Grant

 Advisory Board Member

-Melanie graduated Phi Beta Kappa from Rutgers College where she was President of the student body and earned her JD from the University of Virginia, School of Law.
+Melanie graduated Phi Beta Kappa from Rutgers College and earned her JD from the University of Virginia, School of Law.